 * Russia is currently working on a new helicopter design to replace the venerable Mi-8.
 The new rotorcraft is now only known as the "Russian Advanced Commercial Helicopter (RACHEL)"; it will be capable of speeds of up to 500 KPH (310 MPH / 270 KT).
 Both the Mil and Kamov organizations are working on designs.
 A prototype is scheduled to fly in 2018, with introduction to service in the early 2020s.

 The Mil organization's design is designated the "Mi-38"; it is said to be similar in general configuration to the Mi-8.
 The Kamov design, the "Ka-92", is more radical, featuring coaxial rotors and a pusher propeller.
 The RACHEL production machine will likely feature elements of both designs.
-Although RACHEL is specified as a commercial project, it is certain to have military applications.
+Although RACHEL is specified as a commercial project, military utility variants will be offered as well, along with medevac and EW models -- though not an armed variant.

 * As popular as the Mi-8 series is, I have never seen one, even in a museum.
 Hopefully they should be showing up at airshows in the USA one of these years.